NitroAir

 • Sensitive groups: limit prolonged outdoor activities

-• People with asthma/heart problems: avoid intense exercise
+• People with asthma/heart conditions: avoid intense exercise

 Unhealthy (Red)